16 Nov AUSTRALIA WILDFIRE FUND

 Australia is losing wildlife at an unprecedented rate.
 2019 saw long-term environmental issues culminate into unimaginable conditions.
 Severe drought, catastrophic wildfires and unprecedented heat waves have triggered the loss of entire ecological communities, and possibly entire species.

-The current wildfires are the worst in Australian history, with over 5.6million hectares (14.5 million acres) being burnt Australia wide, including 3.6million hectares (8.9 million acres) incinerated in NSW alone.
+The current wildfires are the worst in Australian history, with over 10 million hectares (24 million acres) being burnt Australia wide, including 5 million hectares (12 million acres) incinerated in NSW alone.
 Reports include over 2,500 buildings having been destroyed and 24 people known to have perished with many more missing.
 The conditions have been exacerbated by a severe and long-existing drought and strong winds that have caused the fires to spread rapidly.
 Drought is causing starvation, disease and heat stress, while forcing animals to less protected areas and increasing predation.
 Wildlife fleeing fires, are at increased vulnerability to threats of unnatural predation and road strike.
 The fires have killed, injured and displaced some of Australia’s most unique animals, including koalas, kangaroos and platypus.
 Wildlife experts estimate that more than one billion animals have been killed so far due to wildfire, including up to 30 percent of the koala population living in New South Wales.
 This is particularly devastating for the country with the highest rate of mammalian extinctions on Earth.

 Australia Wildfire Fund